We’re all safer and stronger together, right?

 No more making excuses.
 No more living in ignorance.
 No more wishing for the best and leaving things down to chance.

-2. Start making sacrifices.
+2. Making sacrifices.

 Success often comes at a price in terms of the things you must give up in order to achieve it.
 It’s virtually impossible to keep everything going if you want to reach a particular level at something or realize a goal or dream that is important to you.